jyao244/myapp/README.md

 8. choose your mobile phone or emulator to run

-alternative, if it does not work, you can download backup.zip and extract all the files into a new created flutter project, then run it. by create a new flutter project, run > flutter create myapp
+Alternative, if it does not work, you can download backup.zip and extract all the files into a new created flutter project, then run it. by create a new flutter project, run > flutter create myapp

+Alternative, you can run > flutter clean then run > flutter pub upgrade --major-versions

+Or, you can just simply download app-release.apk on your phone, install and run it.

 ## Screenshot